Volume and Self-Intersection of Differences of Two Nef Classes

 \begin{The} Let $X$ be compact K\"ahler manifold with $\mbox{dim}_{\C}X=n$ and let $\{\alpha\}, \{\beta\}\in H^{1,\,1}_{BC}(X,\,\R)$ be {\bf nef} classes such that $\{\alpha\}^n - n\,\{\alpha\}^{n-1}.\,\{\beta\} >0$.
 Suppose, moreover, that

 Then $\mbox{Vol}\,\,(\{\alpha - \beta\}) \geq \{\alpha\}^n - n\,\{\alpha\}^{n-1}.\,\{\beta\}.$

 \end{The}

-Although there are examples when the volume of $\{\alpha - \beta\}$ is strictly less than the top self-intersection, the assumption (\ref{eqn:extra-assumption}), that we hope to be able to remove in future work, is satisfied in quite a number of cases, e.g. when the class $\{\alpha - \beta\}$ is nef (treated in section \ref{section:nef_difference}), when the class $\{\alpha - \beta\}$ contains real $(1,\,1)$-currents with no divisorial part in their Siu decomposition and with arbitrarily small negative part ($\{\alpha - \beta\}$ is termed {\it nef in codimension} $1$ in this case in [BDPP13]), or when one of the positive currents $T$ in $\{\alpha - \beta\}$ is reduced to its absolutely continuous part (i.e. $T=T_{ac}$).
-These cases are discussed at the end of section \ref{section:intersection-numbers}.
-Thus, we prove Conjecture \ref{Conj:volume_lbound} up to a ``divisor of singularities''.
-The remaining challenge is to find a way of dealing with this divisor.
+Although there are examples when the volume of $\{\alpha - \beta\}$ is strictly less than the top self-intersection, the assumption (\ref{eqn:extra-assumption}), that we hope to be able to remove in future work, is satisfied in quite a number of cases, e.g. when the class $\{\alpha - \beta\}$ is nef (treated in section \ref{section:nef_difference}).

 Actually, we prove in full generality in section \ref{section:intersection-numbers} the analogue of Conjecture \ref{Conj:volume_lbound} for the top self-intersection number $\{\alpha - \beta\}^n$ in place of the volume of $\{\alpha - \beta\}$.